Prosecco & Petals

 Winter weddings will cause less issue with the bridal party and guest attendance.
 Fewer people are getting married, holidaying and generally doing things, so you will virtually be guaranteed that all your favourite people will be there.

-By far the most significant benefit of a summer wedding is the warmer weather, which ensures guests can enjoy the outdoors and have more room at the venue to spread out.
+Summer weddings have much warmer, mild weather, which ensures guests can enjoy the outdoors and have more room at the venue to spread out.
 Nature is in bloom, so the wedding venue grounds are naturally prettier and offer romantic photographic opportunities.

+Summer weddings are easier for guests with kids.
 Within the summer holiday period, kids are off school, and this can make it easier for those who are travelling long distances or for destination weddings.

 It is recommended to opt for a summer wedding if: